LalithAdityaReddy/movies_project_pandas_numpy/README.md

 Copy code
 # Remove duplicates based on 'Title' and 'Genre'
 movie_system.remove_duplicates()
-Contributing
-Fork this repository.
-Create a new branch (git checkout -b feature-name).
-Make your changes.
-Commit your changes (git commit -am 'Add new feature').
-Push to your branch (git push origin feature-name).
-Create a new Pull Request.
-License
-This project is licensed under the MIT License - see the LICENSE file for details.

 Acknowledgments
 Pandas: The project heavily utilizes the Pandas library for data manipulation.